12 BEST COSTA RICA WATERFALLS – The Ultimate Guide

 Catarata Llanos de Cortes

-The flat and dry Guanacaste region isn’t the most well known to find beautiful waterfalls.
+The flat and dry Guanacaste region isn’t the most well-known to find beautiful waterfalls.
 But there is an exemption!
 Llanos de Cortes waterfall is a magnificent waterfall with thin streams of water cascading down along the mossy rock wall.
-This waterfall maybe isn’t the highest of Costa Rica, Llanos de Cortes waterfall is only about 4 meters high.
+This waterfall may not be the highest in Costa Rica, Llanos de Cortes waterfall is only about 4 meters high.
 But because it is so wide with many thin water streams flowing down the rocks, it is a beautiful one to look at and photograph.
-With a fresh water pool at the base where you can swim and a nice sandy area to just hang out and relax, Llanos de Cortes waterfall is a great spot to spend a few hours.
+From Tamarindo, you can book this tour to Llanos de Cortes waterfall including a visit to the Puma Rescue Centre:

 Book your tour to Llanos del Cortes waterfall and Rio Celeste waterfall here